 $timezoneIderntifiers = DateTimeZone::listIdentifiers(); print "<pre>"; print_r($timezoneIderntifiers); print "</pre>";

-Since, DateTimeZone::listIdentifiers() doesn’t have argument, the above program will return all available timezone to be displayed to the browser.
+Since DateTimeZone::listIdentifiers() doesn’t have an argument, the above program will return all available time zone to be displayed to the browser.

 PHP includes two functions named date_default_timezone_get() and date_default_timezone_set(), as timezone getter and setter respectively.

 In the following program, PHP timezone getter returns the value of php.in option until it is overridden by the setter function as shown below.